 » “Proposed Illinois Motor Vehicle ‘Truth in Financing’ Legislation,” 58 Consumer Finance Law Quarterly 250 (Winter 2004); and

 » “The Illinois High Risk Home Loan Act: Yet Another Jurisdiction Tackles Predatory Lending,” 58 Consumer Finance Law Quarterly 117 (Fall 2004).

 Ralph received his Juris Doctor from the University of Illinois College of Law and his undergraduate degree from the University of California at Los Angeles (UCLA).
-He is a member of the national Mortgage Bankers Association, the American Bankers Association, the Conference on Consumer Finance Law, DBA International, the ACA International Members Attorney Program, as well as the American and Chicago Bar Associations.
+He is a member of the Mortgage Bankers Association, the American Bankers Association, the Conference on Consumer Finance Law, the Receivables Management Association International (RMAI), the International Association of Privacy Professionals, ACA International, and the American and Chicago Bar Associations.